The Weather Station – 'Ignorance' review: folk-pop with a disco sheen

 The Weather Station’s – the ever-evolving project of Canadian folk musician and actor Tamara Lindeman – latest incarnation is perhaps the most intriguing yet.
-Their last effort – 2017’s self-titled fourth – was pleasant enough, a dreamy collection of Joni Mitchell-style balladry that chugged along sweetly with a Lucinda Williams twang, led by sparse-sounding electric guitars and Lindeman’s strident croon.
+The musician’s last effort – 2017’s self-titled fourth – was pleasant enough, a dreamy collection of Joni Mitchell-style balladry that chugged along sweetly with a Lucinda Williams twang, led by sparse-sounding electric guitars and Lindeman’s strident croon.
 Intimate, unafraid and worthy of a soft shoe shuffle around the living room, it slotted neatly into the pop-folk world inhabited by the likes of This Is The Kit and Kathleen Edwards.

 But ‘Ignorance’ takes a different path entirely.
 The fifth Weather Station album is a decidedly more funky and glossy thing, driven by the throb of a distant disco, as if ABBA were looking on encouragingly before suggestively pointing in the direction of a flashy looking keyboard.
 In fact, ‘Ignorance’ was the first Weather Station to be written on such equipment rather than guitar.